skytap/course-manager-examples/cs-templates/node-course-manager/README.md

 control.controlData()                                            # => returns control metadata as a hash
 control.updateControlData(data)                                  # => updates control data (see below)
-control.refreshContentPane()                                     # => requests any open content panes for the lab to refresh control.refreshLab()                                             # => requests any open learning consoles for the lab to refresh their Skytap environment view control.findMetadataAttr('myMetadataKey')                        # => finds and returns a standard or sensitive metadata attribute with the specified name on the lab / event participant, event, course, user, or feature, in that order control.findMetadataAttr('myMetadataKey', 'metadata')            # => same as above but limited to standard metadata control.findMetadataAttr('myMetadataKey', 'sensitive_metadata')  # => same as above but limited to sensitive metadata
+control.refreshContentPane()                                     # => requests any open content panes for the lab to refresh control.refreshLab()                                             # => requests any open learning consoles for the lab to refresh their Kyndryl Cloud Uplift environment view control.findMetadataAttr('myMetadataKey')                        # => finds and returns a standard or sensitive metadata attribute with the specified name on the lab / event participant, event, course, user, or feature, in that order control.findMetadataAttr('myMetadataKey', 'metadata')            # => same as above but limited to standard metadata control.findMetadataAttr('myMetadataKey', 'sensitive_metadata')  # => same as above but limited to sensitive metadata